Partitioned Hive recipes¶

 How to write data ?¶

-If you have only one output dataset and your query starts with a SELECT, Data Science Studio automatically transforms it to a proper INSERT OVERWRITE statement in the proper partition.
+If you have only one output dataset and your query starts with a SELECT, Dataiku DSS automatically transforms it to a proper INSERT OVERWRITE statement in the proper partition.

 If you want to take control over your insert (see Hive recipes) and the output datasets are partitioned, then you must explicitely write the proper INSERT OVERWRITE statement in the output partition.